OSGeo/grass-addons/README.md

 <https://grass.osgeo.org/grass-stable/manuals/g.extension.html>

-The same module can remove installed addons
+The same module can also remove installed addons.

 ## This repository